 3. You sacrifice and lose all your boundaries

 Boundaries are indeed very healthy to have across all spheres of life.
-However, to the codependent person, it probably is a very unholy word they cannot condone.
+However, it probably is a very unholy word they cannot condone to the codependent person.

-They are okay to be disrespected because they value another’s story than their course and are ready to drop all their boundaries.
-Codependent people either have no boundaries or are ignorant about the need to have firm boundaries even to the people they care about.
+They are okay to be disrespected because they value another’s story more than their course and are ready to drop all their boundaries.
+Codependent people either have no boundaries or are ignorant about having firm boundaries even to the people they care about.

-If you find yourself in this pack, you are surely in the codependency trap.
+If you find yourself in this pack, you are indeed in the codependency trap.

 4. You are constantly in need to ask for approval for almost every little thing

-One way to assess yourself is to check your confidence levels before and after the union started.
-If there’s a mismatch and you find that you are full of doubts about yourself, self-worth and can’t make decisions, there’s a significant likelihood of codependent relationship in your marriage.
+You might find yourself constantly checking if your relationship is okay.
+You will also ask your partner if you did something wrong or if there is anything you can improve on.
+One way to assess yourself is to check your confidence levels before and after the union starts.
+Suppose there’s a mismatch, and you find that you are full of doubts about your self-worth and can’t make decisions.
+In that case, there’s a significant likelihood of a codependent relationship in your marriage.